Things to do in Santa Fe

 Georgia O'Keeffe Museum

 Dedicated to the work of artist Georgia O'Keeffe, the museum opened in 1997, eleven years after the death of the artist, who loved the state of New Mexico.
 Since then the museum has welcomed more than 1.3 million visitors, who come to view the works of one of the most important artists of the 20th century.
 Georgia O'Keeffe was a leading member of one of the avant-garde art movements in New York in the 1920s, creating art that expressed wideness and wonder.
 She featured the high deserts and dramatic cliffs of New Mexico frequently in her work.
-The Santa Fe museum is located a former Baptist church and contains a permanent collection with more than 130 O'Keeffe paintings, drawings and sculptures, making it the largest concentration of her work in the world.
-It is also the first American museum ever devoted solely to a major female artist.
+The Santa Fe museum is located in a former Baptist church and contains a permanent collection with more than 130 O'Keeffe paintings, drawings and sculptures, making it the largest concentration of her work in the world.
+It's also the first American museum ever devoted solely to a major female artist.

 Website www.okeeffemuseum.org